Chuseuiti/CloudControlSandbox/readme.md

-# Cloud Control Sandbox, CSS
+# Cloud Control Sandbox, CCS

 Project developed for the research on self-adaptive cloud controllers.